Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

       'data' : {}
     }

+## Display Logic

+Since these messages allow the execution of arbitrary third party code, they should have some similarity in their context to the handling of executions.
+In particular:

+- When entering a `comm_` handler, a `busy` status message should be published.
+- When finishing a `comm_` handler, an `idle` status message should be published.
+- Display messages sent as a result of the `comm_msg` should have the `comm_msg` header as the parent.

 # Python and Javascript Implementations

-This includes specification for the API of the Python and Javascript implementations of this message specification.
+This includes specification for the API of the Python and Javascript implementations of these messages.
 It is recommended that any Kernel implementation follow suit as appropriate for the language, but only the message specification is necessary.